Yuzhe98/galpy/Guide-for-new-contributors.md

 # Guide for new contributors

-If you want to start contributing to galpy, here are a few guidelines to help you get started.
+If you want to start contributing to galpy, whether to simply open an issue or to add something to the code through a pull request, here are a few guidelines to help you get started.
 Because galpy has a [very high test coverage](https://coveralls.io/r/jobovy/galpy?branch=master) and [highly complete documentation](http://galpy.readthedocs.org/en/latest/) (and we would like to keep this high), contributing code to the core package can be a little challenging (because all new code requires tests and documentation).
 This guide provides a few ways to start contributing in a relatively simple manner.

 ## Contributing without touching the code!